Pay bond invoice

 Backwards compatibility

-Clients running an older mostro-core version that does not yet know pay-bond-invoice will fail to deserialize the message and silently drop it; from the user's perspective the take stalls and eventually times out without surfacing a useful error.
+Clients running an older mostro-core version that does not yet know pay-bond-invoice will fail to deserialize the message and silently drop it; from the user's perspective the operation stalls and eventually times out without surfacing a useful error.
 Operators are responsible for not enabling bonds in production until clients in the wild have adopted the mostro-core release that ships Action::PayBondInvoice.
 Clients should:

 - Recognise the action explicitly and surface it to the user.